A Mental Maze: what we can learn from Tarron Richardson's brief time as city manager

 He also said that the Daily Progress "…for the most part...always portrayed me in a negative light, no matter what I did.
 All the positive things I’ve done have never been reported.”

 “If you look at the history of The Daily Progress," he added, " has it always shown people of color in a positive light?”

 Richardson also singled out, by way of omission, Mayor Walker and Councilor Hill, naming only the remaining and some former Councilors as those he had worked well with.
 Indeed, an email from C-Ville Weekly editor Ben Hitchcock asking Walker for comment on Richardson's omission immediately prompted emails from both Walker and Hill to City Attorney John Blair, the contents of which were entirely redacted, suggesting the two Councilwomen may have had some legal concerns about Richardson's public statements.
-Hill later sent a photo of the issue of C-Ville Weekly in a newsbox with Richardson on the cover via text to Walker.
+Hill later took a photo of the issue of C-Ville Weekly in a newsbox with Richardson on the cover and texted it to Walker.

 Note: this story was made possible by research and Freedom of Information Act Requests for communications by city officials from local activist Tanesha Hudson.

 “I’m not going to stand for someone calling me ignorant.
 As a black man, I feel like if I don’t say anything, I don’t correct him, that he will say it to another person of color.” - former City Manager Tarron Richardson